Gadolinium Deposition Disease And Me

 I have actually done pretty well.
 I have managed to control most of my symptoms most of the time.
 I am not cured.
 When I come off some of my supplements it isn’t long before the symptoms start to creep back.
 I have to be extremely careful about what I eat, and even more careful about what I don’t eat.
 I can’t burn the candle at both ends.
 If I get injured it takes so much longer to heal than it used to.
 Every day I have to focus on self care.
 There are no days off.
 Sometimes it feels like a part time job.
 It can be pretty all-consuming.

 But I have a good quality of life again now.
 My connective tissues are holding my skeleton together much, much better.
-I have been able to start working out again, and my strength is probably almost back to where it was before.
-I am not getting injured as often as I did before either.
-While injury recovery is slower, at least it’s happening.
+I have started working out again, and my strength is probably almost back to where it was before.
+Thankfully, I am not getting injured as often as before either.
+So while my injury recovery is slower, at least it’s happening.
 I feel calm and optimistic.
 My gut health feels much better.
 Although it’s up and down, my sleep is improving.
 I have more energy now than I have had for years, and cognitively I feel sharper.
-In fact most of the time I feel mostly normal.
+Most of the time, I feel mostly normal.

 I’ve been trying to influence and educate others about Gadolinium Deposition Disease as well

-I contacted MPs, other politicians, and the European Medical Authority about both my concerns and the abysmal state of research on gadolinium.
-The EMA withdrew the contrast that I had received, and acknowledged that there was a paucity of evidence surrounding the safety of gadolinium contrast agents.
+I contacted MPs, other politicians, and the European Medical Authority about my concerns and the abysmal state of research on gadolinium.
+Shortly after this, the EMA withdrew the contrast that I had received and acknowledged that there was a paucity of evidence surrounding the safety of gadolinium contrast agents.

-But they fell short of recognising that there are people out there with normal kidneys who are suffering from gadolinium toxicity or gadolinium deposition disease.
-They stated that their actions in withdrawing linear contrast agents were precautionary, but that there is no evidence that gadolinium retention causes harm.
-Unless you have renal failure… in which case it might kill you.
+But they fell short of recognising that people out there have normal kidneys yet are suffering from gadolinium toxicity or gadolinium deposition disease.
+They stated that their actions in withdrawing linear contrast agents were precautionary, but there is no evidence that gadolinium retention causes harm.
+Unless you have renal failure, in which case it might kill you.

 Which is an interesting way of saying that there is a very alarming lack of good quality research on the long term effects of gadolinium retention.
-Our pleas for help are falling on hearing impaired ears.
+Unfortunately, our pleas for help are falling on hearing-impaired ears.

 The Daily Mail, Sky News and the Quax podcast have interviewed me about gadolinium contrasts.
 A few years ago, I wrote a book about MRI contrasts.
 I am trying to get our story out there.
-I know that at the top of this page I said I would tell you my story.
+I know that I said I would tell you my story at the top of this page.
 But Gadolinium-Induced Petrification Syndrome is bigger than me.
 This is OUR story, and it’s just beginning…

 If you need support after a gadolinium contrast, you can contact me here for a free coaching session.
 I’d love to chat.